mysteryjeans/doorstep/README.md

 7. doorsale.payments: Payment gateways like PayPal, Stripe
 8. doorsale.pages: Flat pages and footer links

-### Payment Gateways
+# Payment Gateways
+Payment processing gateways implemented to accept Credit Card & online merchant accounts.

 1. PayPal
 2. Stripe

-**Django models and admin models have been defined in detail, I need your help & contributions to make this project full fledged e-commerce solution.**
+**Backoffice is done using Django administration app, your contributions will help to complete this solution, lot of intuitive works needs to be done for backoffice operations as well.**

-### Demo
+# Demo
-Visit Doorsale [demo](http://doorsale-demo.fanaticlab.com/) site for the list of active features developed so far.
-To get start with development of your own site using doorsale, just clone both repos ([doorsale](https://github.com/mysteryjeans/doorsale) & [doorsale-demo](https://github.com/mysteryjeans/doorsale-demo)) and restore demo database.
+Doorsale [demo](http://doorsale-demo.fanaticlab.com/) site for the list of features developed so far.
+Get started with development of your own site using doorsale, clone both repos ([doorsale](https://github.com/mysteryjeans/doorsale) & [doorsale-demo](https://github.com/mysteryjeans/doorsale-demo)) and restore demo database to it in action.

 Demo repository is following master branch on Doorsale, so you should pull changes frequently to keep things synchronized and running smoothly, see [demo project](https://github.com/mysteryjeans/doorsale-demo) readme for more details.